Signynt/signynts-darkroom-shortcut/README.md

 Drag and drop the three scripts called `autocolor`, `autolevel` and `negfix8` from the `scripts` folder to `bin`.

 6. Enjoy!
-Test out the script on the included `Test.tiff` file
+Test out the script on the [Example.tif](https://github.com/Signynt/signynts-darkroom-shortcut/releases/download/v1.0/Example.tif) file

 If you have any trouble installing, try checking out my video tutorial to check if you are doing all the steps correctly.